Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Download a MongoDB installation package, and run it on Compute Engine instances.
 - [ ] Download a MongoDB installation package, and run it on a Managed Instance Group.

+The correct answer is:

+- **Deploy MongoDB Atlas from the Google Cloud Marketplace.**

+### Explanation:

+1. **Deploy MongoDB Atlas from the Google Cloud Marketplace**:
+   - MongoDB Atlas is a fully managed database service provided by MongoDB, Inc. It offers a managed MongoDB environment with features like automated backups, scaling, and support SLAs.
+   - By deploying MongoDB Atlas from the Google Cloud Marketplace, you get a managed MongoDB service that is integrated with Google Cloud Platform (GCP).
+This means you can manage and scale your MongoDB clusters easily using familiar GCP tools and interfaces.
+   - MongoDB Atlas also provides support SLAs, ensuring that you have access to MongoDB experts for assistance and issue resolution.

+2. **Why other options are wrong:**

+   - **Create a Cloud Bigtable cluster, and use the HBase API:**
+     - Cloud Bigtable is a NoSQL Big Data database service, but it is not suitable as a drop-in replacement for MongoDB.
+It uses a different data model and API (HBase API), which is not compatible with MongoDB's document-based model.

+   - **Download a MongoDB installation package, and run it on Compute Engine instances:**
+     - This option involves self-managing MongoDB on Compute Engine VM instances.
+While possible, it lacks the benefits of a managed service such as automatic scaling, backups, and SLAs.
+Managing MongoDB manually on Compute Engine also requires significant effort in terms of monitoring, maintenance, and scalability.

+   - **Download a MongoDB installation package, and run it on a Managed Instance Group:**
+     - Similar to running MongoDB on Compute Engine instances, this approach involves managing MongoDB manually on Managed Instance Groups (MIGs).
+While MIGs provide some automation for managing VM instances, it still requires manual setup and maintenance of MongoDB, lacking the benefits of a fully managed service like MongoDB Atlas.

+### Conclusion:

+Deploying MongoDB Atlas from the Google Cloud Marketplace is the recommended approach for deploying a managed MongoDB environment on Google Kubernetes Engine (GKE).
+It provides the benefits of a fully managed service with support SLAs, ensuring reliability, scalability, and ease of management for your application's database needs.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are managing a project for the Business Intelligence (BI) department in your company.
 A data pipeline ingests data into BigQuery via streaming.
 You want the users in the BI department to be able to run the custom SQL queries against the latest data in BigQuery.
 What should you do?